 Perhaps it sounds simple enough, but the effects that LIGO hopes to measure are so slight that extreme engineering measures must be taken.
 In the presence of a gravity wave, the length of an interferometer arm will change only by one hundred-millionth the diameter of a hydrogen atom.
 That means it is necessary to shield the instrument from any other sources of disturbance such as seismic vibrations and even the gas molecules in the air.
 Since the laser beam is needed to travel in the straightest possible line, one of the world's largest vacuum systems is employed to bring the air pressure down to one-trillionth of the value on Earth and minimize the amount of scattered light due to stray molecules.
 The resulting system is so sensitive that it can even detect the random motion of the atoms inside the mirrors themselves.

 Even with such stringent precautionary measures, the risk of a false signal is high.
 In order to rule out erroneous measurements, an identical LIGO detector was built near Richland, Washington.
 This second location, known as the LIGO Hanford Observatory, operates in unison with the instrument at Livingston.
-Only when both observatories record the same signal at the same time will scientists know with certainty they have directly detected a gravity wave passing through the Earth.
+In 2016 both observatories recorded the same signal at the same time signaling to scientists with certainty that they have directly detected a gravity wave passing through the Earth.

-While Joseph Taylor and Russell Hulse became the first to indirectly detect gravity waves in 1974, the scientists at LIGO have yet to receive a verifiable signal.
-Nevertheless, the payoffs for physics and astronomy are several should they succeed.
+While Joseph Taylor and Russell Hulse became the first to indirectly detect gravity waves in 1974, the scientists at LIGO have had to wait to receive a verifiable signal.
+Now that they have been detected, the payoffs for physics and astronomy are several!
 LIGO researchers hope to not only test the predictions of General Relativity (such as the idea that gravity waves travel at light-speed) but also reveal a variety of exotic astronomical events.